 According to a quick and very unscientific poll on the private Facebook group SelfBuilders & Home Improvers Ireland, dated April 14th 2020, it seems most of those involved in house building are either taking a break or spending time planning the next phase of their project.

-This is indeed the case of Miyuki, a self-builder who has planning permission to build a new vernacular style farmhouse in County Mayo.
+This is indeed the case of Miyuki, a self-builder who has planning permission to build a new vernacular style farmhouse using eco-friendly materials like beetle kill pine (What beetle kill lumber?).

 Miyuki was meant to fly to Japan next week to meet her interior designer, who was going to help finalise the floor plans.
 Field trips to typical Tokyo homes beckoned.